harrycresswell/harry/content/writing/menus-in-hugo.md

 The most challenging aspect is highlighting current menu items.
 But, since Hugo v0.86.0, the [pageRef](https://github.com/gohugoio/hugo/releases/tag/v0.86.0) variable makes the process much easier.
 For that reason, I highly recommend keeping your Hugo version up-to-date.

 With the ability to assign Params, we can do all sorts of things to customise our menu items.
 We’ve looked at creating external links.
-But you might consider adding custom icons, to illustated your menu items.
+But you might consider adding custom icons, to illustrate your menu items.
 Or, even add custom classes, to change the style of a menu item based on a certain condition.
 I’ll leave that for you to explore.

 There’s lots more to cover on the topic of menus.
 Managing menus from a `config/menus.toml` file and dealing with multi-lingual site navigation both come to mind.
 But these topics could easily be articles in themselves, so I’ll leave it there for today.